mosip/mosip-infra/deployment/sandbox-v2/docs/sandbox_to_production.md

 ## Pod replication

 ## Policies
-* Review the expirty time of ABIS and other partner policies where data is shared.
+* Review the expiry time of ABIS and other partner policies where data is shared.

 ## Firewalls
 * Between mz and dmz
 * Between nginx and dmz

 ## Persistence

+## Reprocessor
+Reprocessor frequency

 ## Email/SMS gateway